awei01/katsu-site-source/posts/2014-02-11-10-looks-we-love-to-see-on-men.md

 If these looks don't work for you - a good rule of them is to have an approachable put together look.

 Thinking about getting a suit for a special occasion?
-Contact a style consultant at info@9tailors.com.
+Contact a style consultant at {{ site.emails.info }}.